Performing medieval music. Part 2/3: Turning monophony into polyphony

 The reading of medieval music notation is a subject there is not the space to cover here, but I heartily commend it for insights into the nuances of medieval music.
 The books in the bibliography by Thomas Forrest Kelly and Carl Parrish are highly recommended for understanding not only Franconian square notation, the most useful system for reading the type of music discussed above, but also for understanding other written musical systems of the medieval era.
 Some holding institutions have photographed their medieval music manuscripts and put them online, often in their entirety, and the chance to study this music from (a facsimile of) the original page brings many rewards.

 Put simplistically, there are two ways to play medieval music: play it like any other music, using modern conventions; or be historically informed, using what we know of medieval principles to inform our playing.
-This article has been an attempt to look at the evidence for the performance of medieval secular song, particularly of the 12th and 13th centuries, focusing on how to perform a piece with instruments capable of polyphony where the original music has only a single line.
+This article has been an attempt to look at the evidence for the performance of medieval secular song, particularly of the 12th and 13th centuries, focusing on how to perform a piece with an instrument or instruments capable of polyphony where the original music has only a single line.
 Though we cannot fully know the variety of what medieval music sounded like, there is certainly enough evidence to give us ideas and from them make musically viable choices.
 My experience is that being historically aware is a springboard to greater and more fully-informed creativity.
 That is why I have chosen one piece of music, Cantiga de Santa Maria 10, to show the variety of treatments a single short section of music can be given, in the hope that my examples, created to explain principles, may be helpful to other players of medieval music to show what is creatively possible by working to historically attested principles.

 This article has been about content.
 The third of these three articles discusses questions of style, including the performance of the non-mensural (non-rhythmic) notation of the troubadours; the medieval voice; ornamentation; rhetoric and the importance of intelligible language; preludes and postludes; and musical function.